Release Planning: Effort (2)

 A few additional comments:

-The discussion is actually the most valuable thing.
-The numbers drive a better conversation about the more important stuf
+- The discussion is actually the most valuable thing.
+The numbers drive a better conversation about the more important issues.

-Sometimes important assumptions are identified.
-In that case, the assumption should probably be recorded (eg, on the back of the card?).
-Later, if we discover that the assumption is incorrect, we can refactor the story points for the related stories.
+- Sometimes important assumptions are identified.
+In that case, the assumption should probably be recorded (eg, on the back of the card).
+Later, if we discover that the assumption is incorrect, we can refactor (re-vote) the story points for the related story or stories.

 Usually one or two new stories are identified while we are doing planning poker.
 This is normal.
 Occasionally it turns out to be the most important story.